 Basic Hunter Ed Option 2 - Internet Course

-Complete your hunter education coursework online with either of two private vendors.
-Both courses allow you to study and take the exam for free, with a fee due only when you are ready to have the vendor certify your successful completion.
+Complete your hunter education coursework online with one of three private vendors.
+All three courses allow you to study and take the exam for free, with a fee due only when you are ready to have the vendor certify your successful completion.
 The State of Delaware has reviewed and approved these interactive courses but receives no portion of the vendor’s fee.

 The vendors are:

 Upon your successful completion of the course, the vendor will create a “Field Day Entrance Voucher” authorizing you to take part in the “hands-on” field day training which is required for final hunter education certification by the state.
 There is no charge for field day training.
 After you print out your voucher, go to Delaware’s Hunter Education Online Access to sign up for your “Field Day Training for Online Basic Hunter Ed Course.”
 You must print out your Field Day Entrance Voucher and bring it with you to the field training.
 Delaware law now requires all basic hunter education course participants to participate in a live firing experience with a trained instructor.
 Live firing of shotguns requires a liability release signed by students 18 or older or a notarized signature of parents / guardians of students under the age of 18.
 All students must have protective shooting glasses and hearing protection.
 Adult and youth firearms, targets and ammunition will be provided.
 For more information about the Delaware Hunter Education Program and scheduled courses, click here or call 302-735-3600.

 Note: When students complete any of the accepted online courses, they are asked to mail or fax their certificate of completion to the Hunter Education Office so that records can be updated.

 6180 Hay Point Landing Rd.